fisakhan/TinyML-From-Scratch/README.md

-# TinyML-Made-Easy — Companion Repository
+# TinyML-From-Scratch — Companion Repository

-This repository contains example code and pre-trained TinyML models that accompany the book, "TinyML Made Easy: Hands-On Machine Learning on Arduino for Beginners".
+This repository contains example code and pre-trained TinyML models that accompany the book, "TinyML From Scratch: Hands-On Machine Learning on Arduino for Beginners".
 This is not a replacement for the book.
 It is a companion resource designed to reduce friction and increase success.

 Supported Hardware (This repository has been tested with):